Cod-e-Codes/soundlooper/README.md

 - Press `O` to open Options.
 - Use `Tab` to switch between Input and Output lists, `↑/↓` to navigate, and `Enter` to select.
-- Selections update the displayed device names; restart the app to apply device changes.
+- Selections apply immediately; audio briefly pauses while devices switch.

 ## Architecture